 I used to be one of these anglers, not knowing the benefits that a catfish rod and reel setup could provide.

-There are thousands of catfish rod and reel combos on the market today, and with all kinds of products and opinions out there, it’s easy to get overwhelmed.
+There are thousands of catfish rod and reel combos on the market, and with all kinds of products and opinions, it’s easy to get overwhelmed.

-Don’t let the plethora of choices leave you feeling bogged down – instead, consider our buying guide and review of the best catfish rod and reel setups out there.
+Don’t let the plethora of choices leave you feeling bogged down – instead, consider our buying guide and review of the best catfish rod and reel setups.

 What Should I Look for in the Best Catfish Rod and Reel Combo